AFishingAddiction/AFishingAddiction.github.io/_posts/2020-11-17-how-to-tie-an-arbor-knot.md

   - tips
 seo:
   type: HowTo
+  json_ld:
+    name: Tie an Arbor Knot
+    step:
+      - "@type": HowToStep
+        position: 1
+        itemListElement:
+          - "@type": HowToDirection
+            position: 1
+            text: Take the tag end of the line and make a loop around the arbor of the reel
+          - "@type": HowToDirection
+            position: 2
+            text: Tie an overhand knot around the main line, leaving enough line to tie another knot
+          - "@type": HowToDirection
+            position: 1
+            text: Pull the first knot tight
+      - "@type": HowToStep
+        position: 2
+        itemListElement:
+          - "@type": HowToDirection
+            position: 1
+            text: Tie another overhand knot with the tag end
+          - "@type": HowToDirection
+            position: 1
+            text: Pull the second knot tight
+      - "@type": HowToStep
+        position: 3
+        itemListElement:
+          - "@type": HowToDirection
+            position: 1
+            text: Wet the first knot
+          - "@type": HowToDirection
+            position: 2
+            text: Pull the line between the first knot and the reel, cinching the two knots together
+      - "@type": HowToStep
+        position: 4
+        itemListElement:
+          - "@type": HowToDirection
+            position: 1
+            text: The tag end knot should cinch up against the first overhand knot, preventing the knots from slipping or untying
+          - "@type": HowToDirection
+            position: 2
+            text: Trim the tag end
+      - "@type": HowToStep
+        position: 5
+        itemListElement:
+          - "@type": HowToDirection
+            position: 1
+            text: Pull the main line to cinch the knots against the arbor
+          - "@type": HowToDirection
+            position: 1
+            text: You are now ready to spool your reel

 related: [/reviews/fishbrain-mobile-app,/6-things-to-do-in-the-fishing-off-season,/5-bank-fishing-tips/,]
 ---
 Whether you are spooling new fishing line onto a spinning reel, a baitcasting reel, or a fly fishing reel, the best knot to use in all cases is an arbor knot.
 This is great, because the arbor knot is really easy to tie and you only have to learn one type of knot to spool your lines to all of your types of reels.